Gorkov algebraic diagrammatic construction formalism at third order: Optimised Reference States and Approximations to Self-consistency

 Our experience from applications to nuclear structure is that the most important self-consistency effects arise from the cHFB terms, i.e. Eqs.~\eqref{eq:SigI_expr}~\cite{Barbieri2014QMBT}.
 These are rather straightforward to compute and require very modest computational resources, even for fully dressed propagators.
 On the other hand, the self-consistent computation of $\widetilde{\mathbf{\Sigma}}(\omega)$ becomes quickly prohibitive.
 If \hbox{$N_{\rm Bs}={\rm dim}(\{\alpha\})$} denotes the dimension of the single-particle basis, an unperturbed reference state $\mathbf{G}^{(0)}(\omega)$ implies a dimension ${\approx}2N_{\rm Bs}^3$ for the Gorkov eigenvalue problem~\eqref{eq:ADC_mtx} that generates half as many poles for $\mathbf{G}(\omega)$.
 At each subsequent self-consistency iteration the dimension of the ISC space grows as ${\rm dim}(\{r\}){\approx}(N_{\rm Bs})^{3^n}$, with $n$ being the number of iterations.
 Therefore, it is mandatory to devise proper approximations of the dressed propagator, $\mathbf{G}^{\rm red}(\omega)$, that limit the growth in the number of poles.
 Typical approaches proposed in the literature aim at a low-dimensional representation of the propagator either by binning of the spectral function in energy and momentum or by projecting it onto Krylov subspaces~\cite{Muther1993BagelLRC,Dewulf1997BagelBin,VanNeck2001JCP2nd,Dewulf2002prc_NM,Soma2014GkII}.
 The second approach is highly preferable, if not mandatory, when working with discrete Lehmann representations such as Eqs.~\eqref{eq:Gkv_props} and~~\eqref{eq:Sig_tild}.
 In the context of Dyson SCGF, we introduced two workable techniques that follow the latter strategy and further rely on the conservation of the lowest moments of the spectral function~\cite{Barbieri2009Ni56,Rocco2018escatt,Raimondi2019GR}.
 In the following, these ideas are generalized to the case of Gorkov propagators.

 In general, both the one-body spectral function and the dressed propagator~\eqref{eq:Gkv_props} are uniquely defined by the set of quasiparticle poles, $\omega_k$, and spectroscopic amplitudes $(\mathcal{U}^k, \mathcal{V}^k)$.
-If $D$ is the number of independent poles ($k=1, \ldots D$), we aim at replacing these objects with a smaller set
+Given the number $D$ of independent poles ($k=1, \ldots D$), we aim at replacing these objects with a smaller set

 where $i=1,\ldots d$ and $d\ll D$.
 The $p$-th moment of the spectral distribution is defined in Nambu space as

 and similarly for $\omega'_i$ and $(\hfb{U}'^i, \hfb{V}'^i)$.
 The new set of poles and amplitudes is determined by imposing that it preserves all matrix elements of the first $2n$ moments, $p=0, 1, \ldots 2n-1$, for a given positive integer $n$.
 It is easy to verify that this condition is met by choosing